Cacsjep/goxisbuilder/Readme.md

 ## Goxisbuilder

 Goxisbuilder is a powerful command-line tool designed to streamline the process of building Docker ACAP applications for Go developers.
+Its main purpose is to build apps with [goxis](https://github.com/Cacsjep/goxis).

 ```shell
 go install github.com/Cacsjep/goxisbuilder@latest